csams/jira-rofi/README.md

 systemctl --user daemon-reload

 # Run the service once to build the cache
+# The cached data will be stored at $HOME/.cache/rofi/jira-cache.json
 systemctl --user start jira-rofi.service

 # Check the status
 systemctl --user status jira-rofi

 # Enable the timer.
-It will run the service every 15 minutes.
+It will run the service every 15 minutes to update the cache.
+# The cached data will be stored at $HOME/.cache/rofi/jira-cache.json
 # Logs will go in $HOME/.local/state/jira-rofi/stderr.log
 systemctl --user enable jira-rofi.timer
 ```